nyantropy/Gravitas/ARCHITECTURE.md

   suitable for discrete animated tile frames.

 Texture animation can run on unscaled frame time or scaled frame time.
-Unscaled is the default so existing visual effects keep moving while gameplay timing is paused.
-Scaled mode uses frame time multiplied by `TimeContext::timeScale` and stops while the fixed-step game loop is paused.
+Unscaled is the default so existing visual effects keep moving while simulation timing is paused.
+Scaled mode uses frame time multiplied by `TimeContext::timeScale` and stops while the fixed-step loop is paused.

 This feature deliberately does not swap `MaterialComponent::texturePath` and does not rewrite mesh vertices every frame.
 Both approaches would dirty